MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 - Repeat steps 3 – 6 for all question cards

 #### Game 2: Cybersecurity Matrix

+Now we use the `Dark Green` and `Green` cards.
+In the `Dark Green` set of cards, find card **# 21 - Information**.
+This card introduces users to the expectatations for information, information states and ways to safeguard information.

 - STEP 1: Have each sub-group identify and examine the following cards
 > Cards 22, 23, 24 are the expectations of information